-If you believe that alimony (spousal support) will be an issue of contention in your divorce or separation, you should consult with one of our Charlotte alimony lawyers who can help you understand the relevant legal issues and your rights and responsibilities concerning spousal support.
+If you believe that alimony (spousal support) will be an issue of contention in your divorce or separation, you should consult with our Charlotte alimony lawyer who can help you understand the relevant legal issues and your rights and responsibilities concerning spousal support.

 Some questions that may be taken into consideration when calculating spousal support or alimony include: